 What Are Pads?

-Pads are rectangle-shaped pieces of absorbent material which you can stick onto the inside of your underwear.
+Pads are rectangle-shaped pieces of absorbent material that you can stick onto the inside of your underwear.
 The material usually has small holes inside of it so it sucks the period blood into itself.
 This stops the blood from spilling and leaking.
 Pads are also called sanitary pads or sanitary napkins.

 How do I choose the right pad for me?
 Pads can come in different sizes.
 If you’re just starting out, you may have to try a few sizes to see which one fits you the best.
 You can also choose pads based on how light or heavy your blood flow is.